Start Printed Page 45679

-On December 27, 2016, the Board published an interim final rule
+On December 27, 2016, the Committee published an interim final rule

 II.
 Summary of Public Comments and Final Rule

-The Board has determined not to adopt two other suggestions by OGIS.
+The Committee has determined not to adopt two other suggestions by OGIS.
 OGIS's proposed amendment would add a statement that “[d]ispute resolution is a voluntary process.”
-This sentence appears to be unnecessary and repetitive given that the Board is already advising appellants that dispute resolution services are available as a “nonexclusive alternative to litigation.”
-OGIS also proposed language stating that the Board will “actively engage as a partner to the process in an attempt to resolve the dispute” if the Board participates in the OGIS dispute resolution process.
-Although active engagement in attempting to resolve a FOIA dispute is of course not unreasonable, the proposed sentence could create additional legal obligations not required under the FOIA.
-Accordingly, aside from adding in language regarding the availability of OGIS's dispute resolution services as a nonexclusive alternative to litigation, the Board is adopting section 261.13(i)(4) in the final rule without any further change.
+This sentence appears to be unnecessary and repetitive given that the Committee is already advising appellants that dispute resolution services are available as a “nonexclusive alternative to litigation.”
+OGIS also proposed language stating that the Committee will “actively engage as a partner to the process in an attempt to resolve the dispute” if the Committee participates in the OGIS dispute resolution process.
+Although active engagement in attempting to resolve a FOIA dispute is of course not unreasonable, the proposed sentence could create additional legal obligations not required under the FOIA or by the statutory amendments to the FOIA.
+Accordingly, aside from adding in language regarding the availability of OGIS's dispute resolution services as a nonexclusive alternative to litigation, the Committee is adopting section 271.6(h)(3) in the final rule without any further change.

 III.
 Regulatory Requirements

-As the Board noted in its interim rule, Congress required that the substantive changes to the Board's Rules under the Improvement Act become effective by December 27, 2016, and the other amendments to the Board's Rules were technical in nature.
-Thus, the Board determined that the prior notice and comment requirements of the Administrative Procedure Act, 5 U.S.C.
+As the Committee noted in publishing the interim final rule, Congress required that the substantive changes to the Committee's Rules under the Improvement Act become effective by December 27, 2016, and the other amendments to the Committee's Rules were technical in nature.
+Thus, the Committee determined that the prior notice and comment requirements of the Administrative Procedure Act, 5 U.S.C.
 553(b), did not apply to the rule.
 Because no notice of proposed rulemaking is required, these regulations are not a “rule” as defined by the Regulatory Flexibility Act, 5 U.S.C.
 601(2), and no initial or final regulatory flexibility analysis is required.